amnoah/BetterScoreboard/ReadMe.md

 ## Requirements

 This plugin only supports 1.20.3+ on platforms with an existing BetterScoreboard implementation.
-This includes Spigot, Paper (and its forks), Folia, and Sponge.
+This includes Spigot, Paper (and its forks), Folia, Sponge, and Fabric.

+Due to requiring Gradle, the Fabric module has been moved to [here](https://github.com/amnoah/BetterScoreboard-fabric).

 ## Quick Feature Breakdown
 - Platform independent design.